 A lovely tented camp in the heart of delta waters on the edge of Moremi Game Reserve.

-An initimate, relaxed camp offering year round safaris by land and water, with an attractive lounge, split-level deck and plunge pool.
+An initimate, relaxed camp offering year round safaris by land and water, with an attractive lounge, large deck and plunge pool.

 A small private luxury lodge on a wooded island in the Okavango Panhandle.